Papa Malick Ba: Basel

 Ba won the Uhren Cup with Basel in 2006 in advance of the new season.
 FC Basel's European campaign started in the first qualifying stage of the 2006–07 UEFA Cup, here they beat Kazakhi side FC Tobol 3–1 on aggregate.
 In the second qualifying round they were drawn against FC Vaduz from Liechtenstein, narrowly progressing on the away goals rule after a 2–2 aggregate draw.
-In the first round Basel won 7–2 on aggregate against FK Rabotnički to qualified for the group stage.
-Here Basel played their first match at home against Feyenoord, this ended in a 1–1 draw.
+In the first round Basel won 7–2 on aggregate against FK Rabotnički to qualify for the group stage.
+Here Basel played their first match at home against Feyenoord, which ended in a 1–1 draw.
 Their second was away and FCB lost 3–0 against Blackburn Rovers.
-At home against AS Nancy the match was drawn 2–2 and the final game ended ended with a 3–1 defeat against Wisła Kraków.
-Basel ended the group stage in last position in the table and were eliminated.
+At home against AS Nancy the match was drawn 2–2 and the final game ended with a 3–1 defeat against Wisła Kraków.
+Basel ended the group stage in the last position in the table and was eliminated.
 Ba played in nine of these ten matches, missing only the very first game due to an injury.
-At the end of the 2006–07 Super League season Basel were runners-up, one point behind championship winners Zürich.
+At the end of the 2006–07 Super League season Basel was runners-up, one point behind championship winners Zürich.
 Ba had 33 appearances in the 36 league matches In the Swiss Cup Basel advanced to the final, beating FC Liestal in the first round, Lugano, FC Baulmes, Aarau and Wil in the semi-final.
-In the final they played Luzern and won this 1–0 thanks to a penalty goal in the third minute of added time.
+In the final they played Luzern and won 1–0 thanks to a penalty goal in the third minute of added time.

 In the third match of the 2007–08 season, Ba suffered an injury and was out of the game for four months.
 Nevertheless, at the end of the season he won the Double with the club.
 They won the League Championship title with four points advantage over second placed Young Boys.
 In the Swiss Cup via FC Léchelles, SC Binningen, Grasshopper Club, Stade Nyonnais and in the semi-final Thun, Basel advanced to the final.
 But Ba missed all these games due to his injury.
 However, he was fit to play in the final and winning this 4–1 against AC Bellinzona they won the competition.

 As his contract expired, Basel offered him an extension, up until 2010 with an option for 2011, but the Senegalese hesitated.
-His wife had completed an economics degree and wanted to start in her working life.
+His wife had completed an economics degree and wanted to start her working life.
 During his three seasons with the club, Ba played a total of 135 games for Basel scoring a total of three goals.
 79 of these games were in the Swiss Super League, seven in the Swiss Cup, 26 in the UEFA competitions (Champions League and UEFA Cup) and 23 were friendly games.
 He scored two goals in the domestic league and the other was scored during the test games.